Language

 Why does line ending type matter?

-Is there a maximum text size?
+Is there a limit on text size?

-Can I count lines in a file directly?
+Can I count lines of code?

 Is my text stored or sent anywhere?